wolfv/pyjet/README.md

 v[0] = 100
 ```

-Also, slices with steps are currently not supported (e.g. `1:3:5`).
+Also, slices with steps or negative values are currently not supported (e.g. `1:3:-2`).

 ### Built-in functions: